Oliviervdh/Red-Line/Readme.md

-Hello Dear readers.

-This is the readme for our first individual project: "The Red Line project"
+# Red-Line Project

+The Red line project / bad website transformation.

+## description

+This project was one of our first individual project where we needed to put what we learned to the test,

-We got the task to look for bad website that needed a make over badly.
+We all got the task to look for a bad website that needed a make over badly.

-The website that I was given is :www.grondwerkendesaegher.be, they are a landscaping company located in Sint-Niklaas Belgium.
+The website that I was given was: www.grondwerkendesaegher.be They are a landscaping company located in Sint-Niklaas Belgium.

-After consulting with the client we came up with a mockup for the transformation of the website, the end result came out like this: https://ollivdh.github.io/Red-Line/.
+After consulting with the "client: Coach" I came up with a mockup for the transformation of the website.
+The end result came out like this: https://ollivdh.github.io/Red-Line/.

+## technologies

+The technologies used for this project are HTML, CSS and some basic Javascript.

 Thanks for reading!

-Peace out, Olli.